-Whitewater offers a balanced environment giving me the opportunity to dig into complex research projects.
-I was productive over the last five years of research, publishing several papers, but I also had the time to set myself with a great research agenda with important research topics that are promising.
+Whitewater offers a balanced environment allowing me to dig into complex research projects.
+I was productive over the last five years of research, publishing several papers.
+Still, I also had the time to set myself with a great research agenda with important research topics that are promising.
 One research topic I have studies the exercise probability of real options and has policy implications, as the results of our theory may be used to design investments or green policies that are more efficient and economical.
 The theoretical research paper was a semi-finalist at the Financial Management Association annual meeting, and I presented it in a Seminar at Illinois Institute of Technology and HEC Montreal.